mjang/documentation-theme-jekyll/README.md

 * Add, update or remove a documentation page in the *Documentation* collection.
 * Change the category of a documentation page to move it to another section in the navigation.
+* /samples folder contains some examples of urls, links and formatting
 * Documentation pages are organized in the navigation by category, with URLs based on the path inside the `_docs` folder.

 ### Change log